Yzstr/EVM-DASM/readme.md

 0x000001ec:  00   STOP
 ```

-Third, we got the contract opCode.
+After that, we got the contract opCode.
 Note that the Function Head appears in the top of contract opCode.

 ```
 0x00000000:  60   PUSH1       60